ucc23/updt_UCC/README.md

 <!-- TOC --><a name="fixing-bad-entries"></a>
 # Fixing bad entries

-To fix bad entries the following steps need to be followed.
+To fix bad entries, follow these steps.

 1. Edit the latest UCC version